kickingkeys/Guestbook/spec.md

 ## Project Timeline
 - **Phase 1-3**: Canvas setup, navigation, and toolbar (Week 1)
 - **Phase 4-6**: Drawing, sticky notes, and selection (Week 2)
-- **Phase 7-8**: Image handling and UI polish (Week 3)
+- **Phase 7-9**: Image handling, UI polish, and camera feature (Week 3)
-- **Phase 9-10**: Optimization and showcase preparation (Week 4)
+- **Phase 10-11**: Optimization and showcase preparation (Week 4)

 This specification provides a comprehensive guide for implementing the interactive canvas application using vanilla HTML, CSS, and JavaScript.
 The phase-by-phase approach ensures that you have a functional, testable feature at the end of each phase, making it ideal for classroom showcase and testing.